onelogin/terraform-provider-onelogin/README.md

 - connector_id [integer] - (Required) ID of the connector to base the app from.
 - name [string] - (Required) The name of the app.
-- - configuration [object] - (Optional) Only apply configurations that are applicable to the type of app.
-The following properties compose the object schema :
-    - post_logout_redirect_url [string] - (Optional) OIDC Apps only
-    - redirect_uri [string] - (Optional) OIDC Apps only Comma or newline separated list of valid redirect uris for the OpenId Connect Authorization Code flow.
-    - token_endpoint_auth_method [integer] - (Optional) OIDC Apps only Number of minutes the refresh token will be valid for.
-    - oidc_encryption_key [string] - (Optional) OIDC Apps only
-    - certificate_id [integer] - (Optional) This is for SAML Apps ONLY.
-When creating apps the default certificate will be used unless the `certificate_id` attribute is applied in the `configuration` object.
-    - signature_algorithm [string] - (Optional) This is for SAML Apps ONLY.
-One of the following: - SHA-1 - SHA-256 - SHA-348 - SHA-512
-    - oidc_application_type [integer] - (Optional) OIDC Apps Only - 0: Web - 1: Native/Mobile
-    - external_role [string] - (Optional) This is for SAML Apps ONLY.
-    - access_token_expiration_minutes [integer] - (Optional) OIDC Apps only Number of minutes the refresh token will be valid for.
-    - external_id [integer] - (Optional) This is for SAML Apps ONLY.
-    - login_url [string] - (Optional) OIDC Apps only The OpenId Connect Client Id.
-Note that client_secret is only returned after Creating an App.
 - tab_id [integer] - (Optional) ID of the OneLogin portal tab that the app is assigned to.
 - role_ids [list of integers] - (Optional) List of Role IDs that are assigned to the app.
 On App Create or Update the entire array is replaced with the values provided.
 - allow_assumed_signin [boolean] - (Optional) Indicates whether or not administrators can access the app as a user that they have assumed control over.
-- auth_method [integer] - (Optional) An ID indicating the type of app:
-  - 0: Password
-  - 1: OpenId
-  - 2: SAML
-  - 3: API
-  - 4: Google
-  - 6: Forms Based App
-  - 7: WSFED
-  - 8: OpenId Connect
+- auth_method [integer] - (Optional) An ID indicating the type of app: - 0: Password - 1: OpenId - 2: SAML - 3: API - 4: Google - 6: Forms Based App - 7: WSFED - 8: OpenId Connect
 - policy_id [integer] - (Optional) The security policy assigned to the app.
 - notes [string] - (Optional) Freeform notes about the app.
-- \_ enforcement_point [object] - (Optional) For apps that connect to a OneLogin Access Enforcement Point the following enforcement_point object will be included with the app payload..
+- \* enforcement_point [object] - (Optional) For apps that connect to a OneLogin Access Enforcement Point the following enforcement_point object will be included with the app payload.
 The following properties compose the object schema :
-  - - session_expiry_inactivity [object] - (Optional) unit: - 0 = Seconds - 1 = Minutes - 2 = Hours value: - When Unit = 0 or 1 value must be 0-60 - When Unit = 2 value must be 0-24\.
+  - \* session_expiry_inactivity [object] - (Optional) unit: - 0 = Seconds - 1 = Minutes - 2 = Hours value: - When Unit = 0 or 1 value must be 0-60 - When Unit = 2 value must be 0-24.
 The following properties compose the object schema :
     - unit [integer] - (Optional)
     - value [integer] - (Optional)
   - case_sensitive [boolean] - (Optional) The URL path evaluation is case insensitive by default.
 Resources hosted on web servers such as Apache, NGINX and Java EE are case sensitive paths.
 Web servers such as Microsoft IIS are not case-sensitive.